Lexington Burst Pipe Specialists

 Burst pipes happen, especially in freezing cold temperatures.
-Besides temperature change, other factors such as age, deterioration, rust or damage, unregulated water pressure can cause pipes to burst.
+When the temperature outside drops, the water within the pipes can start to expand as it begins to freeze, causing the pressure to grow to a point that the pipe can burst.
+However, this is not the only reason for this problem.
+Besides temperature change, other factors such as age, deterioration, rust or damage, and unregulated water pressure can cause pipes to burst.
 Sometimes a burst pipe is obvious, but often it will occur without you even knowing it.

 Burst Pipe Prevention